mparsley1/eo-docs/README.md

 ## Introduction

-The ECHOES Earth Observation (EO) code is used to provide an EO service for the ECHOES web application.
+The ECHOES Earth Observation (EO) Processing Service has been developed to generate GeoTIFFs and associated metadata, which are consumed by the web service.
+It is designed to run in the cloud.
+The EO service can consume data from the Sentinel-Hub API or alternatively, satellite data stored on and object store on CREODIAS, or other compatible cloud services.

 The EO service is decoupled for the web service and can be used independently of it.
+It is containerised for portability and scalability.
+It is extendable, allowing further EO processors to be easily added.

+The EO service provides CLI for calling the EO processors.
+The results (images, metadata, etc.) are stored in an S3 compatible object store.
+These are accessed by the EHCOES UI component for display to users.
+The EO service does not do the scheduling; this is done by eo-ruuner.

 The processing chains have been developed to run in the cloud.
 Advantages of using cloud services, such as Creodias and AWS, include: